Reward function compression facilitates goal-dependent reinforcement learning: Supplementary experiments

-A similar pattern was found for reward collection $d^\prime$, which did not vary across groups ($\beta$ = 0.13 $\pm$ 0.10, 95\% CI = [-0.06, 0.32]; Figure \ref{fig:behav_results_3_to_6}M ), even when considering the last two iterations alone ($\beta$ = 0.06 $\pm$ 0.08, 95\% CI = [-0.09, 0.22] ).
+A similar pattern was found for reward collection $d^\prime$, which did not vary across groups ($\beta$ = 0.13 $\pm$ 0.10, 95\% CI = [-0.06, 0.32]; Figure \ref{fig:behav_results_3_to_6}m ), even when considering the last two iterations alone ($\beta$ = 0.06 $\pm$ 0.08, 95\% CI = [-0.09, 0.22] ).
 Overall, this set of results is inconsistent with the idea that, by itself, re-experiencing the same goal more times increases its reinforcing power.

-Contrary to the proposition that simply re-experiencing the same outcome as a goal image strengthens its reinforcing properties, we did not find any effect of repetitions in Experiment 5.
-Instead, learning performance was similar across stimulus groups in the Goals condition, and was no different
+Contrary to the proposition that simply re-experiencing the same outcome as a goal image strengthens its reinforcing properties, any effects of repetitions, if present, were too small to be detected in Experiment 5.
+Instead, learning performance was similar across stimulus groups in the Goals condition.